vinayaksharmagh/VolRenderedDragon-Arduino/README.md

 Components used

--3 x 220 Ohm resistors
+-3 x 220 Ohm resistors (to act as connections of fixed resistance .Jumper wires could also have been used but their use cause a lot of flutuation in potentiometer readings due to changes in their resistance from twists and tangles )

--3 x 1000 Ohm resistors
+-3 x 1000 Ohm resistors (as pull down resistors )

--3 x Buttons
+-3 x Buttons (to select axis of rotation)

--1 x Potentiometer(Trimpot)
+-1 x Potentiometer(or Trimpot) (to rotate model about selected axis)

 -Breadboard